ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 The image update uses SCP progress reporting and atomically replaces the active SIF.
-It does not build an image, create another release, or change the external configuration, certificates, plugins, artifacts, recordings, logs, or node identity.
+It does not build an image, create another release, or change the external source, configuration, certificates, plugins, artifacts, recordings, logs, or node identity.

 Clear one category of mutable host data and restart the service: